 Filing a personal injury lawsuit in the state of Florida can be a confusing process.
 After suffering injuries and trauma from an automobile accident, dog bite and the like, getting the proper treatment and compensation for pain and suffering is the primary concern.
-Hiring a specialized West Palm Beach personal injury attorney who understands the laws and processes involved, will help you gain closure to recover and move forward in life.
+Hiring a specialized personal injury attorney who understands the laws and processes involved, will help you gain closure to recover and move forward in life.
+Because the process of filing a personal injury lawsuit in Florida can be complex, it is important to understand the steps involved so that you can properly pursue your claim and get the compensation you deserve.

 Florida’s statute of limitations gives the plaintiff four years from the start date of the accident or incident, to file a civil lawsuit seeking compensation “for an action founded on negligence”.
 Negligence is defined as the failure to take reasonable care to avoid causing injury or loss to another person.
 There are four areas: